philrz/super/docs/formats/csup.md

-For any `<record_column>`, a value from each field is read from each field's column, accounting for the presence column indicating null, and the results are encoded into the corresponding Super Binary record value using type information from the corresponding schema.
+For any `<record_column>`, a value from each field is read from each field's column, accounting for the presence column indicating null, and the results are encoded into the corresponding BSUP record value using type information from the corresponding schema.

 For a `<primitive_column>` a value is determined by reading the next